eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/support-create-a-new-github-repository.md

 ---
-name: '📂 Support: Create a new GitHub repository in the Catena-X organisation'
+name: '📂 Support: Create a new GitHub repository in the Catena-X NG organisation'
 about: If you need a new repository within Catena-X NG
 title: 'GitHub: New repository '
 labels: support